 I have the older version of this reader (two, in fact, as I needed to be covered in case one of them got damaged).
 But my problem has nothing to do with Bluetooth – I just can’t install the app, and that points to poorly written software.
 But let’s go along with this “unsupported” thing for a moment.
 When you look at their compatibility list, [Note: As of 2020 they say they’re compatible with all smartphones and tablets.
 I can assure you that in 2015 they were officially compatible with about six plus the iPhone and refused to even discus any problems outside that tiny number, even where there had been compatibility previously] it essentially distils down to all Apple iPhones and iPads, all Samsung Galaxy devices, two Nexus, two Sonys, and two HTCs (but not the M9)!
 And apart from the Samsungs, only up to Android 4.4.2 and 4.4.4 (latest version is 5.1.1).
 Can you believe that?
 And even if you have a phone that isn’t on the list – of which there should be many, according to that last quote – with which the iZettle system works, then iZettle’s abysmal support agent who wrote to me has effectively said that it could stop working at any time if it isn’t specifically on the list!

 iZettle is an absolute joke, and I advise anyone thinking of going for a card reader not to go anywhere near them.
 I also apologise for not knowing this sooner – my previous reports of iZettle have been highly positive, and that just goes to show how wrong you can be.

 iZettle effectively destroyed my business overnight.
 It is only because I don’t get caught out that easily that I quickly found an alternative solution and managed to minimise the catastrophe that not being able to take card payments has become to my business.
 That solution was PayPal Here – more on that in a separate article soon, and note the Q&A below.

 Shortly after I wrote this article iZettle saw it and contacted me.
 It turns out that the 505 error being returned was down to having the beta version of the app installed. iZettle tell me that they forgot to change the package name on the beta app when the new main app was released, and that meant that there was a conflict – hence the error being produced.

 After uninstalling the beta app – which iZettle wanted me to trial for them, remember – the main app installed with no trouble at all.

 Fair dues to iZettle – they fully admitted to their error (eventually, and after virtually destroying my business) – and said that the reply I got from support was not correct.
-Unfortunately, that incorrect information was all I was given over a period of two weeks, and it was delivered several times before iZettle support refused point blank to enter into any dialogue over it.
+Unfortunately, that incorrect information was all I was given over a period of two weeks, and it was delivered several times before iZettle support refused point blank to enter into any further dialogue over it.
 The subsequent damage done to my business during those two weeks – and what action I had to take as a result – cannot be undone.
 Nor can the lack of trust created by people who would cut off a customer like that ever be repaired.